 What is the other?
-I’m trying to decide where to start to explain why the concept and practice of treating clients, in this case, as an other is exceptionally problematic.
-The idea of the other is a ripe topic in anthropology.
-We’ve detailed and laid bare many examples of what…
+I’m of the mind that the concept and practice of treating clients, in this case, as an other is exceptionally problematic.
+The idea of the other and processes of othering, called alterity, is a rich topic in anthropology.
+We’ve detailed time and again the many examples of …

 As I’ve mentioned in a previous post, anthropologists tend to be a funny bunch, even if sometimes we’re the only ones laughing at our jokes.